isidore/MobProgrammingBook/manuscript/06_Strong-style pairing.md

 An important aspect of mobbing is manner in which the driver and navigator(s) work together and split roles.
 This style of collaboration comes from Strong-style pair programming as discovered by Llewellyn Falco.

-The basic idea is
+The basic idea is:

 <span><i>**For an idea to go from your head to the computer, it must go through someone else's hands.** </i></span>

 <br />
 While programmers have years of practice taking an idea from their head to the computer through their fingers, most programmers have little to no practice articulating their thoughts so that another person can understand them.

-Here are some tips and exercises to to help develop the skill.
+Here are some tips and exercises to help develop the skill.

 ## Basic navigation flow